NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ### Mar 18, 2019 - Version 0.0.39

 - Changed `hb state` to `hb resume` to make the use case for the node more self-explanatory.
 If you had used the `hb state` node in your existing flow, nodeRed will not start unless you manually change the node type in the flow file.
-To fix the issue, manually edit the flow file in your .node-red directory, and change the type reference `hb-state` to `hb-resume`
+To fix the issue, manually edit the flow file in your .node-red directory, and change the type reference `hb-state` to `hb resume`
 - Changed individual nodes from being characteristic based to device/service based.
 When updating from previous versions, you will need to select your devices again.
 - With the change in nodes to be device/service based, the payload message structure changed from being individual characteristic based to a JSON object containing all the characteristics you want to update on the device.  ie in the previous version a device control message payload of `true` going to the On characteristic would turn on a light, with this version it would be be represented with a message payload of `{ "On":true, "Brightness":100 }`.
 This particular payload would turn on a light and set the brightness to 100.
 I made this change to enable easier intergradation with node-red-contrib-homekit-bridged.
 - If you send an incorrect message payload to the `hb resume` or `hb control` nodes it would output a debug message containing the valid/supported characteristics for use in the payload object.